arkency/posts/posts/2021-10-23-less-known-capability-of-rubys-json-dot-parse.md

 => [{"foo" => { "bar" => "baz" } }]
 ```

 This was quite inconvenient to me.
-I wanted a reliable way to have value accessible via symbols, especially that it was an array containing individual hashes that.
+I wanted a reliable way to have value accessible via symbols, especially that it was an array containing individual hashes.
 I explored docs a bit, which allowed me to write a custom serializer:
 ```ruby
 class FancyModel < ActiveRecord::Base
   class SymbolizedSerializer